mrizaln/octave-ndjson/README.md

 I have a simulation that emits data every few seconds.
 The data is encoded in [Newline Delimited JSON](https://github.com/ndjson/ndjson-spec)/[JSON Lines](https://jsonlines.org/).

 Before I created this, I need to always convert my JSONL into a JSON using `jq`.
 For a while it was okay, but the more the JSONL contains data, the longer the conversion and the higher the memory consumption is.
-Until after my JSONL file contains about `100k` JSON document entries in it and about `200MiB` in size, `jq` consume so much memory that the OOM killer triggered and killed it.
+Until after my JSONL file contains about `100k` JSON document entries in it and about `200MiB` in size, `jq` consume so much memory that the OOM killer got triggered and killed it.

 After looking for a while on the internet I found that there is no parser for such JSON format for Octave, so I decided to create my own.